chandragie/bca-advisory-program/day3/README.md

-# bcaadam-be
+# BCA Advisory Program Day 3

-### Prerequisites :
+### Security

+Today we will add security to our backend APIs and frontend app

+We will use :
-- IDE Setup
+- Burpsuite
-- Java, Maven, Git
+- Postman

+### DevOps, Code Management

+Discussion :
+- Automated workflow (CI-CD)
+- Containerization (Docker, etc)
+- Externalized Configuration
-- DB Setup
+- TDD

-### Create DB and tables :
-- Open db.sql file
+- etc
-- Execute the scripts on your DB client app

-### Project setup :
-- Open project folder with your IDE
-- Run `mvn clean spring-boot:run`
-- If nothing fails, you can proceed with the tutorial